kindelia/Kindelia/WHITEPAPER.md

 of light.
 Because of that, layer 2 solutions are proposed to improve throughput, allowing computations to take place off-chain, in such way that that only the final result, plus some proof, must be submitted to the principal network.
-This increases the network scalability considerably.
+This increases scalability considerably.

-With that in mind, one might ask: if layer 2 solutions increase scalability, and if the HVM is meant to increase scalability, then why not just make HVM an Ethereum layer 2?
+With that in mind, one might ask: if layer 2 solutions increase scalability, and if the HVM is also meant to increase scalability, then why not just make HVM an Ethereum layer 2?
 That question makes as much sense as asking why don't running shoes make pasta cook faster.
 These are categorically different things.
 Layer 2 solutions are algorithms that allow the network to find the result of certain computations without having to run them to begin with.
 HVM is a way to actually run these computations faster.

+### Why even bother with a fast layer 1?

 A question that does make sense, though, is: if layer 2 is the only long-term solution for scalability anyway, then why even bother with a faster layer 1?
-The thing is, even if that is the case, layer 2 solutions still rely on the layer 1 for disputes, so, all things equal, a faster, safer layer 1 will result in better layer 2 solutions.
-Moreover, while there are some great layer 2 solutions, truth is, no matter how well designed some of them are, there is a common issue in all of them: they all make some kind of compromise or impact the user experience in some way.
-Moving apps or computations in and out is an overhead.
-If an app could operate efficiently on the layer 1, it should never resort to moving to layer 2.
+The thing is, even if that is the case, layer 2 solutions still rely on the layer 1 for disputes, so, all things equal, a faster, safer layer 1 will result in better second layers.
+Moreover, while there are some great layer 2 solutions, truth is, no matter how well designed some of them are, there is a common issue: they all make some kind of compromise or impact the user experience in some way.
+Moving apps or computations in and out is an unavoidable overhead.
+If an app could operate efficiently on the layer 1, it would never resort to layer 2.
 A faster layer 1 increases the set of apps that don't need to be moved out.

+### On optimistic rollups

-For example, optimistic rollups are just a fancy way of saying that someone will compute the app's state outside and send it to the network, which will blidntly trust that it is correct.
+For example, optimistic rollups are just a fancy way of saying that someone will compute the app's state outside and send it to the network, which will blindly trust that it is correct.
 If the submitter lies and someone notices, a dispute mechanism is triggered, halting the app until it is resolved, and punishing the lier.
 The clever bit is that the fact the dispute mechanism exists means it is almost never used, allowing most computations to be performed offchain.

-This is a great idea that works very well in practice, but it brings a lot of complications.
-The fact someone has complete write control over an app's state is worrisome.
-If a fraud goes unnoticed, that party can to do anything with the app's memory.
+This is a great idea that works very well in practice, but it brings some nasty complications.
+The fact someone has complete write control over an app's state is dangerous.
+If a fraud goes unnoticed, that person can to do anything with the app's memory.
+Not even 51% attacks have that much destructive power.
 A network dominated by optimistic rollups is inherently less robust than a traditional layer 1, where computations are independently validated by every node.
 The question is: is it worth?
 Let's see the numbers.

 From [@corwintines's
 article](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/#:~:text=Optimistic%20rollups%20sit%20in%20parallel,or%20%22notarise%22%20the%20transaction.)
 on [ethereum.org](ethereum.org), optimistic rollups are claimed to provide 10-100x improvements in scalability.
-In our [comparison table](#comparison-table), though, we claim HVM apps offer 10-434x improvements over EVM onchain, without optimistic rollups!
-In other words, due to the sheer performance of the HVM, Kindelia apps are as scalable as layer 2 Ethereum apps, without the uncomfortable compromise of having someone with full write access over app states.
+In our [comparison table](#comparison-table), though, we claim HVM apps offer 10-434x improvements over EVM apps, natively on layer 1, without any kind of rollups!
+In other words, due to the sheer performance of the HVM, Kindelia apps are as scalable as layer 2 Ethereum apps in that case, without the dangerous compromise of someone having full write access over app states.
 And a layer 2 on top of Kindelia would possibly increase that 10-100x further.
-It seems like the Ethereum community spent an lot of effort thinking of ways to avoid the EVM because it is terribly slow, but they didn't bother asking if they could replace it with something faster to begin with.
+It seems like Ethereum spent an lot of effort thinking in ways to avoid the EVM, because it is very slow.
+Kindelia cuts all the trouble by just replacing it with something much faster to begin with.

+### On zero knowledge proofs

 A different, more cutting-edge solution, is that of zero-knowledge proofs, which allow replacing the dispute mechanism by a cryptographic proof that the computed